zhy6a/zhy6a.github.io/_pages/about.md

 Hi there 👋👋 !

-My name is Hengyang Zhou (周恒阳), I’m currently a junior undergraduate student at the [China University of Petroleum at Karamay(CUPK)](https://www.cupk.edu.cn/), pursuing a B.E. degree in Computer.
+My name is Hengyang Zhou (周恒阳), I’m currently a junior undergraduate student at the [China University of Petroleum at Karamay(CUPK)](https://www.cupk.edu.cn/), pursuing a B.E. degree in Data Science and Big Data Technology.

-🌟🌟 I’m currently actively seeking for Ph.D., Research Assistant, or internship positions related to Machine Learning or AI.
+🌟🌟 I’m currently actively seeking for Ph.D., Research Assistant, or internship positions related to LLM or ai for science.
 If you’re interested in working with me, don’t hesitate to drop me an email.

 <!-- My curriculum vitae can be downloaded[here (in English)](https://github.com/AntigoneRandy/antigonerandy.github.io/raw/main/docs/Boheng_Li_s_CV.pdf). -->